Richard Bowen (bowls)

 Richard Bowen (born 5 January 1957) is a Welsh international lawn bowler.

 Bowls career

 Bowen won a bronze medal in the fours with Jason Greenslade, Ian Slade and Dai Wilkins at the 2002 Commonwealth Games in Manchester.

-Bowen bowls for Barry Athletic Bowling Club and has previously bowled for Cardigan Bowling Club and Porthcawl Bowling Club.
+Bowen now bowls for Shipdham Bowling Club and has previously bowled for Porthcawl Bowling Club, Cardigan Bowling Club, Barry Athletic Bowling Club and also Dinas Powys Bowling Club.

 Bowen won the 1994 fours title at the Welsh National Bowls Championships when bowling for Cardigan BC and the National Senior Singles in 2018 when bowling for Barry Athletic Bowling Club.
 He has also won the Welsh Triples in 1988 bowling with Porthcawl Bowling Club.
+Richard Bowen won his last National Title whilst bowling with Dinas Powys Bowling Club, winning the Senior Fours title in 2022.

-He is a director of BowlsWales.
+He is previously a director of BowlsWales, where he had responsibility for hi-performance and HR.